Snapping Turtle (Ypsilon)

 This Snapping Turtle is part of the same series of toys at the Diving Beetle I also reviewed.
 Toys from this line are made from a combination of ABS plastic and diecast metal.

-Just like the Diving Beetle, the Snapping Turtle comes in a terrific looking box adorned with a illustration of the Snapping Turtle by artist Shin Ueda.
+Just like the Diving Beetle, the Snapping Turtle comes in a terrific looking box adorned with an illustration of the Snapping Turtle by artist Shin Ueda.

 The back functions as a combination sticker and painting guide.